joasdev1/joasnog/README.md

 ---
 ### About me

-- My name is Idelfonso Joás, I am a mobile developer and currently live in Brazil.
+- I am a mobile developer and currently live in Brazil.
-- I have at least 6 months of experience developing applications with Flutter.
+- I have at least 8 months of experience developing applications with Flutter.
 - I am currently learning Flutter and Node.js.
 - Contact me **idelfonsojoas@gmail.com**